 - But I really didn’t know what that meant.
 And about 10 years ago, God just started revealing things to me through other people, writers and teachers, and speakers.
-And I don’t think we’ll ever grasp it fully but I started to get a better revelation at literally every day of another facet of God.
-It’s like a diamond, you know, you’re looking at the different ways and different lighting effects and you see something different to what grace is like.
+And I don’t think we’ll ever grasp it fully, but I started to get a better revelation literally every day of another facet of God.
+It’s like a diamond, you know, you’re looking at the different ways and different lighting effects, and you see something different to what grace is like.

 - It’s multifaceted and basically, it means that it is God’s unconditional love in us and for us perpetually working in us and perpetually enabling us to be all God has created us to be.

 - And once we understand that, we understand that it’s not our trying to do things or earning grace or measuring up to it, but it is literally God’s unconditional love that’s just always there and always pouring out on us and in us and through us.

 - And I’ve come to understand that until we realize that it’s free, that it’s for us that we haven’t done anything to earn it.
 And that no matter what we do, God’s unconditional love.

 - It’s why it’s called unconditional is always there and always for us until we come to realize that it’s really impossible for us to give other people grace and to give them unconditional love.